Jain’s Innovators: The PillStation: One Possible Device Solution to the Medication Adherence Nightmare?

 He is a leading national authority on healthcare

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Acute Heart Failure
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Congenital Heart Disease, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Acute Heart Failure

 Keywords: Nurses, Community Health, Chronic Disease, Device Approval, Blood Pressure, Patient Discharge, Hearing Loss, Conductive, Patient-Centered Care, Reproducibility of Results, Cholesterol, Ichthyosis, Patient Readmission, Telemedicine, Skilled Nursing Facilities, Accountable Care Organizations, Medicare, United States, Mental Health, Assisted Living Facilities, Neoplasms, Health Care Reform, Heart Defects, Congenital, Medicaid, Intellectual Disability, Caregivers, Medication Adherence, Heart Failure, Drug Substitution, Hospitalization, Diabetes Mellitus

 < Back to Listings